g-ch/DSP-map/readme.md

 __Tested environment__: Ubuntu 18.04 + ROS Melodic and Ubuntu 20.04 + ROS Noetic

 To compile the source code of our map, you need:
 1. PCL and Mavros.
-PCL is included in desktop-full version of ROS.
+PCL is included in the desktop-full version of ROS.
    Mavros is only used for ROS message subscriptions in the example node.
 Check [mavros](https://github.com/mavlink/mavros) for installation guidance.

 2. Install [munkers-cpp](https://github.com/saebyn/munkres-cpp) with the following steps.